3. Storage on Spider¶

-- Example of transferring data from Spider to your own Unix-based system:
+- Example of transferring data from Spider to your own system:

-- Example of retrieving data from own Unix-based system on Spider:
+- Example of transferring data from your own system to Spider:

 3.2.2.
 SURFsara dCache¶

-dCache is our large scalable storage system for storing and processing huge volumes of data fast.
-The system runs on dCache software that is designed for managing scientific data.
-You can use dCache for disk or tape or address both types of storage under a single virtual filesystem tree.
-Our dCache service is a remote storage with extremely fast network link to Spider.
+dCache is our large scalable storage system for quickly processing huge volumes of data.
+The system runs on dCache software, that is designed for managing scientific data.
+You can use dCache for disk or tape, or address both types of storage under a single virtual filesystem tree.
+Our dCache service is a remote storage with an extremely fast network link to Spider.
 You may use the storage if your data does not fit within the storage allocation on Spider project space or if your application is I/O intensive.

 There are several protocols and storage clients to interact with dCache.
 On Spider we support two main methods to use dCache, ADA and Grid interfaces:

 Our ADA (Advanced dCache API) interface is based on the dCache API and the webdav protocol to access and process your data on dCache from any platform and with various authentication methods.

 Our Grid interface is based on the Grid computing technology and the gridftp protocol to access and process your data on dCache from Grid compliant platforms and with X509 certificate authentication.